Freelancing from Vietnam — the visa reality and how to get paid

 - You want to invoice Vietnamese B2B clients with VAT

-- You want a TRC pathway not tied to DTV renewals
+- You want a TRC pathway tied to a Vietnamese company (DT investor route)

 - You are starting a physical business (cafe, gym, studio)